CamilaBodack/whispering-woman-game-junji-ito/README.md

 Calm her and give her the properly answears, contributing to make her have normal routine.

+# How to play ?

+Run 'Game.java' in an environment with Java version >= 17

 # References

 - [Junji Ito Wiki - Whispering Woman](https://junjiitomanga.fandom.com/wiki/Whispering_Woman)